BaB-ND: Long-Horizon Motion Planning with Branch-and-Bound and Neural Dynamics: Additional Experiment Results

 \subsection{Ablation Study and Hyper-Parameter Analysis}

-\paragraph{Ablation Study.} We conduct an additional ablation study on the Pushing with Obstacles and Object Sorting tasks to evaluate how different design choices impact planning performance in~\Tabref{app_tab:ablation_study}.
+\paragraph{Ablation Study.} We conduct an additional ablation study on the \emph{Pushing w/ Obstacles} and \emph{Object Sorting} tasks to evaluate how different design choices impact planning performance in~\Tabref{app_tab:ablation_study}.

 \emph{(a) Heuristics for selecting subdomains to split:} \textbf{1.} Select based on both lower and upper bounds $\underline{f}^*_{\mathcal{C}_i}$ and $\overline{f}^*_{\mathcal{C}_i}$. \textbf{2.} Select based only on $\overline{f}^*_{\mathcal{C}_i}$. \textbf{3.} Select based only on $\underline{f}^*_{\mathcal{C}_i}$.
 Among these heuristics, selecting promising subdomains based on both $\underline{f}^*_{\mathcal{C}_i}$ and $\overline{f}^*_{\mathcal{C}_i}$ achieves better planning performance by balancing exploitation and exploration effectively compared to the other strategies.